Marketing your small business during recessions or tough times needs a different approach. Here’s how to market now.

 Psychologically, during periods of threat, people circle the wagons, bring their attention closer to home and home events, and focus more on the family, repelling outsiders.

-During tough times, people spend on things to beautify their home, build their family, and invest in the future.
+During tough economic times, people spend on things to beautify their home, build their family, and invest in the future.
 They save their money for a rainy day, and use windfalls, such as tax refunds, to pay down debt rather than fritter away on consumer items.

 These are all trends that businesses need to understand and reflect in their marketing during tough times.
 Remember, money is still being spent … it is just being spent differently.